yanjz124/vatsim-watchlist-bot/README.md

 Advanced: you can run the bot inside a Docker container or supervise it with process managers (supervisord, pm2).
 The simplest approach is systemd for Linux hosts.

 ## Customization
-- Personal/custom modules and features have been removed from defaults (karma, WWV, voice modules).
 - Admin-only commands check for `ADMIN_ID`.
 Set this env var to enable administrative control.

 ## Admin / Auto-update